Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 The year is **not** used by the interval calculation.
 The left interval boundary is defined by `startmonth` and `startday`, the right by `endmonth` and `endday`.
 Both boundaries are inclusive.
-If the left side lies in time, after the right side, the interval is extended over the change of year (e.g. an interval of [01/12, 01/03], will flag values in december, january and february).
+If the left side occurs later in the year than the right side, the interval is extended over the change of year (e.g. an interval of [01/12, 01/03], will flag values in december, january and february).

-Note: Only work for datetime indexed data
+Note: Only works for datetime indexed data

 ## clear